msucomputerclub/msucomputerclub.github.io/README.md

 ## Welcome to MSU Computer Club's Official Github Pages website
-A simple static website for the club.
+A simple static website for the club. :innocent: